VinayChoudhary24/State-Management--NgRx--Redux/README.md

   #1 -- Integrated into Angular.
   #2 -- Uses RxJS and TypeScript
   #3 -- Can LISTEN to Side Effects (Http, perform something)
+  #4 -- Only Synchronous Code is Allowed, Asynch code breaks NgRx

 ### Error While Working With NgRx
   #1- module '"@angular/core"' has no exported member 'environmentproviders'